Paschke duality and assembly maps: Calculation of the domain and target of the Paschke transformation

-We see that the functor $K\bC^{G}$ has the same values as the functor introduced in \cite{davis_lueck} (with additions by \cite{joachimcat} or alternatively by \cite{Land:2017aa}).\footnote{To be precise, in \cite{davis_lueck} only the case $A=\C$ is considered, but the generalization to unital $C^{*}$-algebras with trivial $G$-action is straightforward.
-The additions concern a correction in the construction of a $K$-theory functor for $C^{*}$-categories.} If $A$ is unital and {is equipped with} the trivial $G$-action, then by \cite[Prop.\ 17.24]{cank} the functor $K\bC^{G}$ and the Davis--L\"uck functor are actually equivalent as functors.
-For general $A$ in $\Fun(BG,\nCalg)$ (possibly non-unital and with non-trivial $G$-action) we propose to consider $K\bC^{G}$ as the appropriate generalization of the Davis--L\"uck construction.
-Such a generalization was constructed recently also in \cite{kranz}. {If $A$ is unital and separable, then the equivalence of the two constructions is shown in Proposition \ref{weroigjoewrgergergfewrf}.} \hB \end{rem}
+We see that the functor $K\bC^{G}$ has the same values as the functor introduced in \cite{davis_lueck} (with additions by \cite{joachimcat} or alternatively by \cite{Land:2017aa})\footnote{To be precise, in \cite{davis_lueck} only the case $A=\C$ is considered, but the generalization to unital $C^{*}$-algebras with trivial $G$-action is straightforward.
+The additions concern a correction in the construction of a $K$-theory functor for $C^{*}$-categories.}.
+If $A$ is unital and {is equipped with} the trivial $G$-action, then by \cite[Prop.\ {19.18}]{cank} the functor $K\bC^{G}$ and the Davis--L\"uck functor are actually equivalent as functors. \hB \end{rem}